http://www.education.miami.edu

 Foote Fellows are not expected to complete cognate requirements.
 However, they are expected to earn credit in two [2] seminars.
 The School of Education and Human Development (SEHD) offers an inter-disciplinary seminar exclusively for Foote Fellows in their first year, or they may enroll in advanced, interdisciplinary seminars taught by leading faculty members from across the University.
 Check with your academic advisor to learn about seminar options.

 Foote Fellows may also access preferential career advising with the Associate Dean.
 The School encourages Foote Fellows to explore some of the distinctive faculty-led research opportunities as well as special school-based seminars, networking opportunities, and off-campus internships.
-Students who wish to pursue research options should contact the Vice Dean or their academic advisor.
+Students who wish to pursue research options should contact the Vice Dean or their cane navigator.
 Additionally, Foote Fellows receive specialized advising for post-baccalaureate distinguished fellowships and prestigious awards like the Rhodes and Fulbright Scholarship Programs through the Office of Academic Enhancement.

 They may also be invited to participate in the Research Honors Program.
 This is a two-year program where students complete the following components: